Life Insurance for Parents in Ireland (2025 Guide)

 Oh shite, I have full beams on, how do I turn them off?

-I was freaked due to nerves, strong hospital coffee and a lack of sleep.
+I was FREAKED OUT due to nerves, strong hospital coffee and a lack of sleep.

 What does life insurance do for me?